jlcamelo2350/jlcamelo2350/README.md

 ## About Me

 Hi!
 I am José Lucas.
-I have a great passion for programming and everything that involves precise analysis and creativity.
+I'm passionate about programming and everything that involves precise analysis and creativity.

+In addition:
-- 🌍 Economist from Rio de Janeiro, graduated from UFRRJ 🚀
+- 🌍 I'm a Economist from Rio de Janeiro, graduated from UFRRJ 🚀
-- 💻 Data Scientist (by nature and dedication)
+- 💻 A Data Scientist (by nature and dedication)
-- 📊 Deeply interested in and committed to learning data science tools.
+- 📊 I'm been deeply interested in and committed to learning data science tools.
 I have been working on projects involving machine learning 🤖, interactive and clear data visualization 📈, and generating precise and innovative insights 💡.

 ## Fun Facts:
 - In my free time, I either play the guitar or act as a midfield dynamo for the team. ⚽🎸